Inverse Primakoff Scattering for Axionlike Particle Coupling: Introduction

-Sources of ALPs are diverse: they are well-motivated dark matter (DM) candidates, and can be produced in astrophysical environments and terrestrial laboratories.
-Measureable signatures also cover a wide variety of setups including micro-wave cavities, solar-ALP helioscopes; indirect searches of anomalous electromagnetic radiations in the universe, as well as constraints from cooling of astrophysical objects; and production by colliders or strong laser (see recent reviews~\citep{Graham:2015ouw,Irastorza:2018dyq, ParticleDataGroup:2020ssz, Sikivie:2020zpn,Choi:2020rgn} and references therein).
+Sources of ALPs are diverse: they are well-motivated dark matter (DM) candidates~\cite{PRESKILL1983127,ABBOTT1983133,DINE1983137}, and can be produced in astrophysical environments and terrestrial laboratories.
+Measurable signatures can be made under a wide variety of experimental techniques~\citep{RAFFELT1982323,Cameron:1993mr,Graham:2015ouw, Irastorza:2018dyq,Sikivie:2020zpn,Choi:2020rgn,ParticleDataGroup:2022pth,AxionLimits}, which include micro-wave cavities, solar-ALP helioscopes, indirect searches of anomalous electromagnetic radiations in the universe, as well as production by colliders or strong lasers.
+Constraints of ALP properties are also derived from cooling of astrophysical objects.

-Data from the DM direct search experiments can place constraints to $\gagg$ and $g_{aff}$.
-Through the axio-electric effect, competitive bounds on the ALP-electron coupling $\gaee$ have been set in $40 ~ {\rm eV} {<} \ma {<} \mathcal{O}(1 ~ {\rm MeV})$ for DM-ALPs, and in a smaller mass range with solar-ALPs (see Ref.~\citep{AxionLimits}).
+Data from the DM direct search experiments can provide constraints to the ALP-photon coupling $\gagg$ and the ALP-fermion coupling $g_{aff}$.
+Through the axio-electric effect, competitive bounds on the ALP-electron coupling $\gaee$ have been set in the range of ALP masses $40 ~ {\rm eV} {<} \ma {<} \mathcal{O}(1 ~ {\rm MeV})$ (natural units with $\hbar {=} c {=} 1$ are used throughout this article unless otherwise stated) for DM-ALPs, and in a smaller mass range with solar-ALPs (see Ref.~\citep{AxionLimits}).
 Laboratory constraints on $\gagg$, however, are comparatively scarce.
-So far, they are primarily derived from Bragg scattering of solar-ALPs on crystal targets, and only applicable to $\ma{<}\mathcal{O}(1~{\rm keV})$~\citep{Avignone:1997th,Bernabei:2001ny,COSME:2001jci,CDMS:2009fba,Armengaud:2013rta}.
-The main goal of this work is to expand and improve on the limits in $m_{a}$-$\gagg$ space.
+So far, they are primarily derived from Bragg scattering of solar-ALPs on crystal targets, and are only applicable to $\ma{<}\mathcal{O}(1~{\rm keV})$~\citep{Avignone:1997th,Bernabei:2001ny,COSME:2001jci,CDMS:2009fba,Armengaud:2013rta}.

+The theme of this work is to expand and improve the sensitivities of laboratory experiments in probing the $m_{a}$-$\gagg$ parameter space using the inelastic inverse Primakoff (IP) scatterings between ALPs and matter as the detection channels.

+This article is structured as follows: Theoretical formulation of ALP interactions with matter via $\gagg$-coupling, as well as the evaluation of the corresponding cross sections are discussed in Sect.~\ref{sect::formulation}.
+The observable events on Earth taking solar-ALPs and DM-ALPs as sources are given in Sect.~\ref{sect::eventrates}.
+Physics results on $\gagg$ by the IP processes from selected laboratory experiments are presented in Sect.~\ref{sect::expt}, and are compared with other experimental, astrophysical and cosmological bounds.
+It will be shown that new limits are achieved for solar-ALPs.
+However, the current sensitivity parameter space for DM-ALPs is mostly forbidden for direct detection by the cosmological stability bound, though next generation of experiments would be able to open a new window and study the unexplored parameter space.